-Some of the most common surgical operations performed in the United States include the following:
+Some of the most common surgical operations done in the United States include the following:

 Appendectomy.
 An appendectomy is the surgical removal of the appendix, a small tube that branches off the large intestine, to treat acute appendicitis.
 Appendicitis is the acute inflammation of this tube due to infection.